Frequently Asked Questions

 Questions and Information about Continuing Education for LSRPs:

-All approved courses are listed on the Board Website in three tables – all approved courses, approved courses that are upcoming, and all approved courses in a searchable table – [Education]
+All approved courses are listed on the Board Website in two tables - all approved courses and all approved courses in a searchable table – [Education]

 Applications for approval of Continuing Education Credit for Continuing Education Programs may be submitted by a provider of a program or by an attendee of the program if the provider has not or does not plan to submit an application – Information for Course Providers and LSRPs